-- The Council as a whole is currently maintaining an under borrowed position.
+- 4.5 The Council as a whole is currently maintaining an under borrowed position.
 This means that the capital borrowing need (the Capital Financing Requirement), has not been fully funded with loan debt.
 Instead, cash supporting the Council's reserves, balances and cash flow has been used to fund borrowing. - 4.6 This strategy of internal borrowing, has served the Council well in the current economic climate, as investment returns are low and counterparty risk is relatively high.
-However, the decision to maintain internal borrowing to generate short term savings must be evaluated against the potential for incurring additional long term borrowing costs in futurer years, when long term interest rates are forecast to be significantly higher. - 4.7 Against this background and the risks within the economic forecast, caution will be adopted with the 2016-17 treasury operations.
-The S151 Officer will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances. - 4.8 The Council will continue to use a mix of its own cash balances and long term borrowing to finance capital expenditure and to repay maturing loans, in order to maximise short term savings and manage interest rate risk. - 4.9 The Council has access to Public Works Loan Board (PWLB) loans for its long term external borrowing needs at the 'certainty rate', which is 20 basis points below the standard PWLB rate. - 4.10 Loans are also available from major banks via the money market, depending on market conditions, and these may be considered when they offer better value for money than PWLB loans.
-The Council will in particular consider forward funding deals to mitigate the interest rate risks associated with internal borrowing. - 4.11 Other forms of borrowing such as bonds or private placements, either acting alone or through a collective agency such as the newly formed Municipal Bonds Agency, may be considered if available and appropriate.

-4.12 Decisions on the timing and type of borrowing are taken in consultation with the Council's external treasury management advisors.
+However, the decision to maintain internal borrowing to generate short term savings must be evaluated against the potential for incurring additional long term borrowing costs in future years, when long term interest rates are forecast to be significantly higher.
+Consequently, the strategy for 2017/18 and until mid 2018/19 will be to continue to use internal rather than external borrowing to fund capital expenditure.
+However, from mid 2018/19 until the end of 2021/22 the objective will be to replace existing internal borrowing with external borrowing in order to reduce the under borrowed position to within £10m of the fully funded position.
+This course of action is being projected due to indicators showing rates of long term borrowing beginning to rise from 2018/19 and there being a need to "future proof" investment in order to deliver the Council's efficiency plan. - 4.7 Against this background and the risks within the economic forecast, caution will be adopted with the 2017-18 treasury operations.
+The S151 Officer will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances. - 4.8 The Council has access to Public Works Loan Board (PWLB) loans for its long term external borrowing needs at the 'certainty rate', which is 20 basis points below the standard PWLB rate. - 4.9 Loans are also available from major banks via the money market, depending on market conditions, and these may be considered when they offer better value for money than PWLB loans.
+The Council will in particular consider forward funding deals to mitigate the interest rate risks associated with internal borrowing. - 4.10 Other forms of borrowing such as bonds or private placements, either acting alone or through a collective agency such as the newly formed Municipal Bonds Agency, may be considered if available and appropriate. - 4.11 Decisions on the timing and type of borrowing are taken in consultation with the Council's external treasury management advisors.
 All long-term external borrowing requires the express approval of the Chief Finance Officer, who has the delegated authority to take the most appropriate form of borrowing from approved sources.